Kilimanjaro1024/mwothw_backend/README.md

 ## Issues and Resolutions

 - Issue: I had trouble getting my transitions to animate with styled componenets.
-    - Resolution:
+    - Resolution: After some investigation I discovered that styled components uses keyframes to animate.
 - Issue: While referenceing user info state the sate would be reset on any refresh the information would be lost and those references would error out
-    - Resolution:
+    - Resolution: I stored the required information from user in session storage so that rerenders can occur without dumping all the realevant information.
-- Issue:
+- Issue: While developing the backend I had a broken migration that was breaking the database when it was deployed.
-    - Resolution:
+    - Resolution: commenting out the changes in the offending migrations allowed th heroku app to build properly.